starwit-trainings/java-basics/02-java-intro/Readme.md

     * call makeDecision with that number - modify method signature
     * call forloops/whileloops methods with input as parameter, use param as loop condition
     * Write a method, that runs a for loop as often as _input_ but breaks if input is divisable by 11 [hint break](https://www.w3schools.com/java/java_break.asp) [hint modulus](https://www.w3schools.com/java/java_operators.asp)
-    * Write a mehtod, that runs a while loop, but dismiss current iteration, if input is divisable by 11
+    * Write a method, that runs a while loop, but dismiss current iteration, if input is divisable by 11
+* Rewrite method readingInput such, that input is returned as a value, if input is a number.
+Remove log output from that method and move that output to main method.

 ### On data types
 Storing data in variables is essential for any programming language.
 This example provides help, to understand Java's build-in types and how you use them.